rickqu/Vivid21Software/exhibit controller/README.md

 ## Description
 All code that runs on the RPI which controls the entire exhibit.

-## Parts of the Program

-### Main Light Controller
-pi/pi.go.
-Controls all lights and scanners.

-### Reporting
-report/report.go.
-A module for analysing incoming packets and analysing for problems.

 ## Data Structure/contraint for communication:
 ##### Total bits: 32 bits
 * 3 bits: address